 Marty Bandier, CEO/Chairman of Sony/ATV Music Publishing, called entertainment attorney John Branca “the #1 publishing lawyer in the country.”
 Michael Jackson hailed Branca, his longtime business and legal advisor, as “the greatest lawyer of our time.”
 And client Carlos Santana called him simply “the Shaman.”
 Branca has been advancing the careers of recording artists and music companies, among others, for more than four decades.

-Branca is a partner and head of the music department at the prominent entertainment law firm Ziffren Brittenham LLP where his clients have included more than 30 members of the Rock and Roll Hall of Fame – among them Aerosmith, the Beach Boys, Bob Dylan, the Doors, Dr. Dre, Earth, Wind and Fire, ELO, Fleetwood Mac, John Fogerty, Don Henley, Elton John, Nirvana, the estate of Otis Redding, Smokey Robinson, the estate of Elvis Presley and the Rolling Stones – sports figures such as Mike Tyson, the comedians Richard Pryor and Eddie Murphy, the Sultan of Brunei and the Vatican, independent record labels such as Interscope Records and Rhino Records and industry investors such as JVC, Matsushita and Vivendi.
+Branca is a partner and head of the music department at the prominent entertainment law firm Ziffren Brittenham LLP where his clients have included more than 30 members of the Rock and Roll Hall of Fame – among them Aerosmith, the Beach Boys, Bob Dylan, the Doors, Dr. Dre, Earth, Wind and Fire, ELO, Fleetwood Mac, John Fogerty, Don Henley, Elton John, Nirvana, the estate of Otis Redding, Smokey Robinson, the estate of Elvis Presley and the Rolling Stones – sports figures such as Mike Tyson, the comedians Richard Pryor and Eddie Murphy and the Vatican, independent record labels such as Interscope Records and Rhino Records and industry investors such as JVC, Matsushita and Vivendi.

 Still, Michael Jackson burns bright in the John Branca firmament of luminaries.
 Branca lent his expertise to the King of Pop on and off from 1980 through Jackson’s passing, and since 2009 he and music executive John McClain have served as custodians of the Michael Jackson Estate and brand, initially as co-executors, then additionally as co-managers.